Owoscaw/uni_notes/calculus 1/Second Order Differential Equations.md

 $$\Huge u_1'y_1'y_1+u_2'y_2'y_1=\frac{\phi(x)y_1}{\alpha_2}=u_2'(y_2'y_1-y_2y_1')$$This used the constraint $u_1'y_1+u_2'y_2$.
 We can then find formulae for the derivative of each $u$:
 $$\Huge u_2'=\frac{\phi(x)y_1}{\alpha_2W(y_1,y_2)},\,\,\text{similarly}\,\,u_1'=-\frac{\phi(x)y_2}{\alpha_2W(y_1,y_2)}$$
 Note that $W(y_1,y_2)\neq0$ as we required that $y_1$ and $y_2$ are linearly independent.
 Finally, we find $u_1$ and $u_2$ by directly integrating:$$\Huge u_1(x)=-\int\frac{\phi(x)y_2}{\alpha_2W(y_1,y_2)}dx,\,\,u_2(x)=\int\frac{\phi(x)y_1}{\alpha_2W(y_1,y_2)}dx$$

+# Systems of first order linear ODEs:

+A system of $n$ coupled linear ODEs for $n$ different dependent variables can be rewritten as a single $n$th order linear ODE in a single dependent variable by eliminating the other depend